 In an unprecedented move, the British Columbia government ordered Worksafe BC (its health and safety agency) to investigate all BC sawmills in the wake of three worker fatalities early in 2012.
 Pine beetle wood arrives with very low moisture content (MC) levels and its highly combustible sawdust is a factor in the sawmill explosions that prompted the investigation.

-How Lumber Companies Can Mitigate the Risk
+How Lumber Companies Can Lower Their Risks of Processing

 Sorting Out Lumber in the Sawmill

 Lumber operators can adjust sawmill moisture/density sorting systems to accommodate for pine beetle-infested wood.
 Automatic scanners can distinguish the dangerously dry wood through measuring moisture content in the wood as it runs through the mill’s conveyor systems.
 The Omega In-line System can identify the low MC levels of pine beetle-killed wood for removal from the kiln process where applicable.